 Pre-COVID, projected population growth between 2020 and 2041 was a 50 per cent increase in those calling Port Phillip home.
 Given the events of 2020, we expect this rise may be steadier, however it will still be important to plan for this growth, given increased demands for everything from access to open space to community services.
 We must also continue to undertake planning for transport, parking and mobility.
 While patterns have changed due to COVID-19, there is no doubt that transport, parking and mobility are among the most critical issues for our community.
-More household waste is being generated in our City, which means extra costs to Council.
-Service costs are expected to increase significantly over the next few years, and we will also be required to implement access to a four-stream waste services by 2030.
+More household waste is being generated in our City, which means

 When responding to these challenges and continuing to deliver the services our community value, we need to keep rates affordable (as measured by the rates cap) despite pressure on other revenue sources and key service and construction costs growing faster than the rates cap.
 It is also essential that we increase investment to address growth, ageing assets and climate change.
-Without action, the Financial Plan forecasts a cumulative \$73 million funding gap.
+Without action, the Financial Plan forecasts a cumulative \$89 million funding gap.